-Should You Use a Credit Card Cash Advance in a Financial Emergency?
+Should You Use a Credit Card to Get Cash from ATM?

-MyBankTracker will get to the pros and cons of credit card cash advances shortly.
-First let's look at the process of obtaining an advance, their limits, as well as the fees involved.
+First, let's look at the process of obtaining an advance, their limits, and the fees involved.

-Putting that advance into your pocket is no more difficult than taking your card to an ATM machine or writing a check at your bank.
+Putting that advance into your pocket is no harder than taking your card to an ATM or writing a check at your bank.
 But the cost of this convenience can be quite high.

 The Conveniences and the High Cost of Cash Advances

 The process of obtaining a cash advance is relatively straightforward.
 A credit card will work at most ATMs the same way as a debit card.

 Credit card companies also provide cardholders with cash advance opportunities by using credit card checks, which often accompany monthly statements received in the mail.

 Once the cash is dispensed, however, the ease of that no muss no fuss convenience is soon replaced by the creeping and palpable pain of its high cost.